Can Dogs Eat Potatoes?

-Dogs shall not be fed with Potatoes as their only diet.
+Dogs shall not be fed potatoes as their only diet.

-Instead, it should be only used as a treat.
+Instead, they should be only used as a treat.

 Being a dog lover, you might be confused between raw and cooked potatoes, or whatever questions you have in your mind.